koffi-ndri/Tech_Buddy/README.md

 This project is an API (Application Programming Interface) that will allow a user to upload and retrieve assets (images and videos) to and from a content management platform named Cloudinary respectively.

 # Description
-During uploading, the assets are first stored in a folder named public/imageUpload for images or public/videoUpload (not visible on github because they are empty folders) for videos.
+During uploading, the assets are first stored in a folder named public/imageUpload for images or public/videoUpload for videos (these folders are not visible on github because they are empty folders).
 Then, these assets are transfered from the folders to the Cloudinary content management platform.

 Tech Buddy API consists of eight endpoints: